Skip to content

 Same Quebec SME, same sale price.
 In one case, the seller pays tax on a capital gain.
 In the other, on a mix of capital gain, CCA recapture, and ordinary income.

 The difference in what’s left?
-Hundreds of thousands of dollars — and it’s the central issue for any owner of a $3 million+ revenue SME thinking about the exit.
+Hundreds of thousands of dollars — and it’s the central issue for any owner of an SME with $3 million or more in revenue thinking about the exit.

 What a capital gain is